Bad Debts, Provision for Bad Debts, Debtors Control

 For example, Joe Shmo, who owed you R1,000 (R = Rands = South African currency), files bankruptcy and informs you of this.
 So it seems we won't get paid by Joe in future.

 The original journal entry to record the sale would have been:

-When we become aware that the debt has become 'bad', we do an entry as follows:
+When we become aware that someone won't pay us (that the debt has become 'bad'), we do an entry as follows:

 The provision for bad debts is not the same as bad debts.